Lalaires/MoodTra_Crisis_Detection/README.md

-## MindPal Crisis Detection Pipeline
+## MoodTra Crisis Detection Pipeline

-A lightweight pipeline that detects mental-health crisis signals from recent chat messages and raises database alerts.
+A end-to-end pipeline that detects mental-health crisis signals from recent chat messages and raises database alerts.
 It combines a Hugging Face classifier for diagnosis probabilities with a Google GenAI model to assign a severity level.

 ### How it works